School district backtracks on transgender student policy

-Superintendent Carlton Wilson announced last week that students could use bathrooms that correspond to their gender identities.
-Wilson says he’s since received death threats, and he announced at the meeting that the policy change is on hold until he and the board can discuss it further.
+Superintendent Carlton Wilson had earlier said students could use bathrooms that correspond to their gender identities.
+But Wilson says he received death threats after the announcement and put the policy change on hold until he could talk to the five-member school board.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.